-Death toll rises to 14 as Ida wreaks unprecedented flooding across New York
+At least 43 dead as Ida wreaks unprecedented flooding across New York and New Jersey

 And as the planet heats up, more moisture is held in the atmosphere which means storms also bring the potential of a lot more rainfall.

-“Within about 150km of the storm center, we expect average rain flux rate to increase about 7 per cent for every one degree Celsius of global warming,” Dr Tom Knutson, senior scientist with the NOAA Geophysical Fluid Dynamics Laboratory, told The Independent.
+“Within about 150km of the storm centre, we expect average rain flux rate to increase about 7 per cent for every one degree Celsius of global warming,” Dr Tom Knutson, senior scientist with the NOAA Geophysical Fluid Dynamics Laboratory, told The Independent.

 Global sea level rise is compounding the danger of storm surge.
 The sea level off New York’s coast is up to nine inches higher than it was in 1950.